-• The annual canvass of voters was conducted from February throughout May; in compliance with Connecticut General Statutes.
-The canvass of electors was completed by the Registrars using the National Change of Address System which is a product that most town registrars used within Connecticut that is available from the U.S. Postal Service.
+The annual canvass of voters was conducted from February throughout May 2019; in compliance with Connecticut General Statutes.
+The canvass of electors was completed by the Registrars using the National Change of Address System which is a product that most town registrars used within Connecticut that is available from the U.S. Postal Service as well as ROAST.
 The purpose of executing the canvass is to update existing voter records as well as to purge voter records for those voters who have moved out of the town and/or state.